mvolkmann/blog/src/smalltalk.md

 - Select a point size.

 The menu of font sizes will remain open, so it's easy to try various sizes.
-Once you have selecting a good size, close the menu by clicking anywhere on the World or the red circle.
+Once you have selected a suitable size, close the menu by clicking anywhere on the World or clicking the red circle.

 ### Full Screen